badoo/techblog/README.md

 ## Badoo Tech Blog

-This is the source code for the Badoo Tech Blog.
-It is built using Jekyll.
+This is the source code for the Badoo Tech Blog, it is built using [Jekyll](http://jekyllrb.com/).

 ***